-Job organizational context: The Health Officer GJP is to be used in a Country Office (CO) where the Health Programme is a major component of the Country Programme (or UNDAF).
+Job organizational context:

+The Child Protection Officer GJP is to be used in a Country Office (CO) where the Child Protection Programme is a component of the Country Programme (or UNDAF).
+The Officer reports to Child Protection Specialist who is at Level 3.

-Purpose for the job: The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for close guidance and supervision.
-Level 1 is an entry professional level and should therefore be normally used as a trainee level for the purpose of acquiring organizational knowledge of rules, regulations and processes to supplement academic and theoretical knowledge of the profession for upward mobility to higher responsibilities.Incumbents at this level are not expected to remain for an extended period of time in the post.
+Purpose for the job:

+The Child Protection Officer reports to the Child Protection Specialist for close guidance and supervision.
+Level 1 is an entry professional level and should therefore be normally used as a trainee level for the purpose of acquiring organizational knowledge of rules, regulations and processes to supplement academic and theoretical knowledge of the profession for upward mobility to higher responsibilities.
+Incumbents at this level are not expected to remain for an extended period of time in the post.

-The Health Officer provides professional technical, operational and administrative assistance throughout the programming process through the application of theoretical and technical skills in researching, collecting, analyzing, and presenting technical programme information while learning organizational rules, regulations and procedures to support the development and formulation of the Health Programme within the Country Programme.
+The Child Protection Officer provides professional technical, operational and administrative assistance throughout the programming process for the child protection programmes/projects through the application of theoretical and technical skills in researching, collecting, analyzing, and presenting technical programme information while learning organizational rules, regulations and procedures to support the development and formulation of the Child Protection Programme within the Country Programme.